rdmo94/MusicExplorer/README.md

 - A file containing the 3D coordinates for all genres being visualised

 # How to run
-cd /music_explorer
+go to /frontend and run 'npm install' to install all npm packages install python requirements with 'pip install -r requirements.txt' cd /music_explorer
 Change the redirect uri to 127.0.0.1:8000 in /spotify/credentials.py before running locally